kdaily/aws-cli/proposals/pr-contrib-guide.md

 When a contributor opens a pull request for an issue in the contribution ready list, it will be moved to the Implementation lane.
 This indicates that the contibution is ready for an initial review by the maintainers.
-The community can see what is currently being worked on.
 The maintainers will perform an initial review within [TBD] days.

 Once the initial review is confirmed to be complete, the issue can be labeled as ready for review, and it moves to the 'Ready for Review' lane.
 These issues